XiuJC/Hackathon2-G14-2023/README.md

 - Auto-Saving Game Progress

 # How to Play
+To play this game, you have to download it.
+Open the .h and .cpp files on a C++ IDE, and link them in a project.
+Run the program and have your time playing it.

+P.S.
 During the combat, you will be asked to **ENTER YOUR MOVE's NAME** to use them.
 These moves include

 1. **AxeStrike**   --> A steady move dealing single-target damage to an enemy.